PROFILE - Grade 11

 Answer:

-2) an increase in the size of the state fee
+2) increase in the size of the state fee

 3) expanding funding for education